arangodb/docs-hugo/site/content/3.12/components/web-interface/_index.md

 menuTitle: Web Interface
 weight: 175
 description: >-
-  The ArangoDB server (arangod) comes with a built-in web interface for administration
+  ArangoDB has a graphical user interface you can access with your browser
 archetype: chapter
 ---
 The ArangoDB server (*arangod*) comes with a built-in web interface for